The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses: Higgs's interactions and the one-loop structure of the decay

 \subsection{Two neutral fermions inside of loop}

-Here and in the next sections, the coupling constants $c^{(k)}_{r,R,L}$ carry an upper index $k$ ($k=1,2,3$) to denote the corresponding vertex in each diagram, following the conventions shown in Figure~\ref{fig:convencionesdiagramas}.
-We have just two diagrams contributing to FF inside the loop (Figure~\ref{fig:TwoFermion}).
+Here and in the next sections, the coupling constants $c^{(\kappa)}_{r,R,L}$ carry an upper index $\kappa$ ($\kappa=1,2,3$) to denote the site for each vertex in the diagram, following the conventions shown in Figure~\ref{fig:convencionesdiagramas}.
+For instance, in Figure~\ref{dia:SFF}, the vertex $H_r$FF is in site 1, the vertex FS$l_b$ in site 2, and the vertex FS$l_a$ is assigned to site 3.
+We have just two diagrams with two fermions inside the loop (Figure~\ref{fig:TwoFermion}).
 The form factors for each one of these contributions are expressed as follows.